-The language of Costa Rica is Spanish, but practically everyone can speak some English.
+The language of Costa Rica is Spanish, but many people can speak some English.
 There are some sayings which might leave you scratching your head.
-Whilst some sayings have obvious meanings, others have simply been passed down and even those saying them have no clue where they came from or what they were originally supposed to mean.
+Whilst some have obvious meanings, others have simply been passed down and even those saying them are unclear about their meaning and origins.

-We take a look at some of the common (and uncommon) sayings around this country so you don’t find yourself confused and befuddled.
+We take a look at some of the common (and less common) sayings in Costa Rica so you don’t find yourself confused.

-Con luz is what a Tico might use to describe a pregnant woman.
+Con luz is what a Tico (the term for a Costa Rican person) might use to describe a pregnant woman.
 It means she’s ‘with light’.
 This has a very obvious rooting in the Catholic faith.
 At one point, Spain ruled over Costa Rica.
 It was part of its vast global empire.
-They brought Catholicism and it remains prominent today.
+The Spanish brought Catholicism and it remains prominent today.

 More and more Ticos are becoming indifferent towards religion, but they still say this.
 Children are revered and every young person matters here.

-This is the one you’ll hear the most.
-It’s the national motto of Costa Rica.
+This is the expression you’ll hear the most.
+It’s the national motto of Costa Rica and often used as a greeting, or as a response to a greeting.
 It means ‘pure life’ and it harkens back to this country’s stance on the military and violence in general.
-They’re a peaceful people who don’t believe in war, which is they don’t have a regular standing army.
-It’s used as a greeting and a way to say goodbye.
+Costa Ricans are peaceful people who don’t believe in war, which is they don’t have a regular standing army.
+Pure Vida is also used as a way to say goodbye.

 Detras del Palo

-Now it’s time for one of the stranger sayings in the language of Costa Rica.
+This is one of the more unusual expressions in Costa Rica.
 Detras del palo means ‘behind the tree’.
-It’s commonly used in conversation when you have no idea what happened.
+It’s used in conversation to convey that you have no idea what happened.
 The first image which springs to mind is someone slipped out of a party or a gathering to go to the bathroom behind a tree or in some bushes.
 They’ve now missed out on what happened.

 Another similar expression is mianda fuera del tarro, or ‘taking a pea out of the can’.
-It seems to mean the same thing, but we can’t even begin to wonder where they got this one from.
+It seems to mean the same thing, but we can’t even begin to wonder where this originated.

 If they’re using this to describe you, it’s time to change your tune.